rilhia/dataiku-test/tutorial/document.md

 ### 10. makeMove(field):

-	•	This function allows the player to make a move by selecting a specific card field (e.g., strength, skill).
+- This function allows the player to make a move by selecting a specific card field (e.g., strength, skill).
-	•	It makes an API call to battle(playerData.playerId, field) to determine the outcome of the battle.
+- It makes an API call to **/battle** by calling the **battle(playerData.playerId, field)** function to determine the outcome of the battle.
-	•	Based on the result, it highlights the player’s card and the opponent’s card with different colors depending on whether they won, lost, or drew.
+- Based on the result, it highlights the player’s card's attribute (**field**) and the opponent’s card's attribute with different colors depending on whether they won, lost, or drew.
-	•	The scores are then updated by calling updateScores() and the turn alternates between player and computer.
+- The scores are then updated by calling the **updateScores()** function and the turn alternates between player and computer.

 ```javascript

         // Make a player move and update scores based on the outcome